 As soon as the cutter was off the build-board, I started on the launch.
 The launch is the largest of the ship's boats and the only one of them that's carvel planked.
 The build board was cut narrower for the reason spoken of earlier.
 Since the frame spacing was the same, I could reuse most of the marks.
 The stem, keel, sternpost, and transom plus a sternpost knee, were assembled.
 The forms were cut from balsa again, sanded to the line and rough beveled, then glued to the board.
 The ribs are 1/16" thick x 1/8" wide bass again.
 This time I didn't glue them to the forms at all, they're only helg by the rubber bands.
 Once they were on the forms, the keel assembly was glued to the ribs and the build board and planking commenced.
 When the planking was done, the stem and transome were cut free and hull lifted off the forms.
 The ribs between the ribs were added.
 The drawings of Constellation's boat didn't show anything more than their lines.
 I had little information as to their interior and hardware details.
 For the launch, I did know she carried a 12 pound boat howitzer and some information on that which gave me a little more about the boat's interior.
 Using Ivan as a guide (He's a 1:35 scale WWII Russian sailor and the model's first of some 30-40 eventual crewmen) I determined there needed to be a deck in the boat so that went in, but first I painted the bilges of the boat as I'd never be able to get in there after the deck went on.
 The launch was coppered.
 I used peel-and-stick aluminum duct tape to "copper" the bottom, and painted it copper.
 I have a 1:36 scale British frigate in the works, and this is how I intend to "copper" her as it's less than 1/4 the cost of Constellation's real copper.
 The launch has special tracks and rails in her for handling the gun.
 The gun can be shifted fore and aft, and the field carriage can be tossed in the sheets, and rolled forward on tracks of it's own for taking ashore.
 We're still a long way from Higgins boats here folks. 😉 There's more details to add, to boat boats; hardware, water casks, thole pins, oars, sails, etc etc etc. There's also 4 more boats to build; the 2nd cutter, whaleboat, and two quarter-boats just alike.

-Building a model ship often means building several models because most ships have boats.
+Building a model ship often means actually building several models because most ships have boats.
 Constellation had six.
-My method for building boats is nearly the same for building larger hulls and real boats - planks over forms.
-I have a 1:12th scale drawing of Constellation's boat's in particular from the National Archives.
-They not only printed me a copy, but gave me a .tif image which I easily re-scaled to 1:36.
+My method for building boats is nearly the same as for building larger hulls and real boats - planks over forms.
+I have a 1:12th scale drawing of Constellation's boats in particular, from the National Archives.
+They not only printed me a paper copy, but gave me a .tif image which I could easily re-scale to 1:36.
 I reproduced the lines as forms extended to a baseline so the boat could be built upside down.
-I drew each boat's patterns and arraged each to fit on a sheet of copy paper.
-I print this on a full sheet label so I can rough cut them, stick them on the form material, and then cut the forms.
-I had a few sheets of 1/8" balsa sheet and that's what I cut the forms from.
-A pine plank was used for the building-board, and marked where each station would go, then the forms were glued on making sure each was 90° to the form and square to the center-line.
+I drew each boat's patterns and arranged each to fit on a sheet of copy paper.
+I printed this on full sheet label paper so I can rough cut them, stick them on the form material, and then cut the forms.
+I had a few sheets of 1/8" balsa that I cut the forms from.
+A pine plank was used for the building-board, and marked where each station would go, then the forms were glued on making sure each was 90° to the base and square to the center-line.
 A note on the build-board, it doesn't have to be as wide as the boat, and should, in fact, be narrower.
-Then you can access inside the sheer and planking and removing the boat from the forms will be much easier.
+Then you can access inside the sheer and planking, and later, removing the boat from the forms will be much easier.
 A small plank of 3/4" stock will let you get rubber bands completely around the model, and it will also fit in a vice which is very convenient.
-The edges of the forms are shaped so the planks will lie flat on the surface, and not teeter on the corners.
+The edges of the forms are shaped so the planks will lie flat on the surface, and not teeter on the edges.
 Using balsa makes this easy work, though you have to be careful not to snap them off the build board.
-I started with the ship's 1st cutter, which is a lap-strake, or clinker-built boat.
+I sanded them nearly to shape before mounting them on the build board, then fine tuned them with a plank laid on the forms as a guide.
+The first boat I started with was the ship's 1st cutter, which is a lap-strake, or clinker-built boat.
 (Only the launch is carvel planked) It's frames are 1/16" thick bass strips 3/32" wide.
 Each frame is dipped in ammonia and bent over it's form.
 I put a dab of glue at the ends that would eventually be cut off to hold it to the form, but for the frames on the wine-glass and hollow forms at the ends I used rubber bands to pull them into shape.
-Part of the reasoning behind using balsa for the forms is if anything gets glued that shouldn't, it's the form and not the model that will give-way first.
+Once the ammonia dries, they will hold this shape.
+Part of the reasoning behind using balsa for the forms is if anything gets glued that shouldn't, it's the form and not the model that will give-way.
+So far, the forms used on both boats came through the process in usable condition, which is encouraging as I need to make two quarter boats just alike and will need to reuse the forms then.
 The stem, stern-post, and keel are 1/16" bass, assembled together while flat.
 First the top corners of the keel were planed off to make a sort of rabbet.
 The transom is also bass as it stays in the boat.
 The transom is cut taller to reach the build-board, and partially cut at what will be it's top to make it easier when it's time to detach the boat.
 It's glued to the stern post and the build-board, the keel is glued to each frame, and the stem is glued to the build-board.
 This pretty much forms the rigid skeleton of the boat.
 There's two ways to represent lapstrake planking on so small a model.
-One way is to sand each plank so it's half as thick at it's top edge as its bottom.
-The planks are butted on the boat, thick against thin, giving the impression of overlapped planks.
-I chose to actually overlap the planks because the inside of the boat is open to view.
+One way is to sand each plank so it's half as thick at it's top edge as its bottom edge.
+The planks are butted on the boat, carvel style, thick against thin, giving the impression of overlapped planks.
+I chose to actually overlap the planks because the inside of the boat is open to view, and it's actually easier when dealing with wood only 1/32" thick.
 Since each plank of a lapstrake boat overlaps the one below it, each plank has to be spieled, or shaped to fit, and the boat must be planked from the keel to the sheer.
 I divide the length of the widest frame from the keel to the sheer into the number of planks I want, then divide the lengths of the stem and the stern by this number.
 You'll find the planks will get narrow forward, and flare wider back aft.
-You may have to experiment a bit with the number of planks so maintain at least 2 scale inches forward and not more than 5 scale inches aft, or the planking will look nonsensical and out-of-scale.
+You may have to experiment a bit with the number of planks to maintain at least 2 scale inches forward and not more than 5 scale inches aft, or the planking will look nonsensical and out-of-scale.
 I planked the cutter in 1/32" thick bass.
 The first planks are the garboards, next to the keel.
-The next plank I places a strip of card along side and used a piece of plank against the edge of the wood plank to mark the card.
+For the next plank I placed a strip of card along side and used a piece of plank against the edge of the wood plank to mark the card.
 The marks are actually the bottom edge of the plank.
 Each plank is shaped on it's bottom edge to the plank before, and it's top edge is straight.
-Then I dip it in ammonia and clamp it in place, where "clamps" are rubber bands, blocks of wood, pins, clothes pins, whatever works.
+Then I dip it in ammonia and clamp it in place, where the "clamps" are rubber bands, blocks of wood, pins, clothes pins, whatever works.
 Again, a narrow build-board allows the rubber bands to pull in as you reach the sheer rather than pulling them away from the boat.
 Once your brain gets wrapped around spieling, the planking will move along.
 But don't try to do too much too fast or you'll just get frustrated and ruin everything.
 Take lots of breaks.
-The planks need to be sanded thinner at their ends, almost to nothing, depending how much of a rabbit was cut into the stem.
+The planks need to be sanded thinner at their ends, almost to nothing, depending how much of a rabet was cut into the stem.
 At the stern they run right off the transom and are cut flush.
-You can notch the transom into step for each plank to fit into, of fill the little gaps where they overlap with putty later.
+You can notch the transom into steps for each plank to fit into, of fill the little gaps where they overlap with putty later.
 Since they're getting painted, I used putty.
 When the planking is done up to the sheer, it's best to add rub rails and strakes while the boat's still on the forms.
 I then finished the cut in the transom, cut off the stem near the build-board, and nipped off each frame where it was glued to the form.
-Then carefully lift the boat off the forms.
+Then carefully lifted the boat off the forms.
 Some form may have come off with it, and some spots may need to be reglued.
-I installed frames between each of the ones the boat was built on, putting a frame about every scale foot.
-Seat clamps, floor boards, seats, oar notches, lifting eyes, mast steps, etc, are all added bit-by-bit. before you know it, you've got another model boat.
+I installed frames in between each of the ones the boat was built on, putting a frame about every scale foot.
+Seat clamps, floor boards, seats, oar notches, lifting eyes, mast steps, etc, are all added bit-by-bit, before you know it, you've got another model boat.
 I'll get into the launch next.

 I use basic enamel for plastics, fiberglass, metal, and wood.
 Typically Rustoleum, or a store brand like Ace Hardware, etc. If you're gonna clear-coat, check it on a test piece first.
 Rusoleum changed something a while back and their clear coat sometimes reacts with even their own paints.